Priblo/Laravel-Has-Attributes/README.md

 ```

 ## Cache
 **Caching requires a driver which supports tags**.
-File and Database won't work.
+File and Database won't work, redis is suggested.
 Please make sure to either disable caching in the config or use the array driver for local development.

 In the *has-settings.php* config file you can enable/disable caching and set the cache expiration time.